GianlucaGuarini/SublimeText2-Parallel-Builder-Plugin/readme.md

 Once you define your custom Build settings you will be able to run more than one build process at the same time.

 This is plugin is ideal if you have to compile more than one LESS/SASS file in the same time, minify your javascript and so on.
-I suggest you to use it combined with NODEJS and "OnSaveBuild":https://github.com/alexnj/SublimeOnSaveBuild
+I suggest you to use it combined with NODEJS and "OnSaveBuild" https://github.com/alexnj/SublimeOnSaveBuild

 Usage